 The case of Roman Abramovich: The impact of financial sanctions

 Since the start of Russia’s war of aggression against Ukraine, financial sanctions have captured widespread public attention.
 Besides the seizure of pricey luxury yachts in the harbors of various EU countries, popular interest has been sparked by the sanctions against Chelsea Football Club in England’s Premier League.
 The legal basis of both the seizures and the restrictions on Chelsea FC’s operations are comprehensive financial sanctions against Russian oligarchs.
-Here we take a closer look at bans on the indirect provision of economic or financial resources as illustrated by the case of Roman Abramovich.

 Financial sanctions work in two directions: They freeze the assets of the sanctioned entity, but they also impose bans on the direct and indirect provision of economic or financial resources.